jorgebucaran/cookbook.fish/README.md

 </details>

-The greater than symbol `>` is used here to indicate the end of the prompt.
+The greater-than symbol `>` is used here to indicate the end of the prompt.

 You don't like these conventions?
-Create your own prompt the way you like it.
+Create your own prompt the way you want it.

 See [How to create my own prompt in fish?](#how-to-create-my-own-prompt-in-fish)